mayurhapani/frontend_Education_Management/README.md

-# Expense Management Frontend
+# Education Management System Frontend

-This is the frontend application for an Expense Management system, built with React and Vite.
+This is the frontend application for an Education Management system, built with React and Vite.

 ## Live Demo

-You can access the live application here: https://frontend-expense-management.vercel.app
+You can access the live application here: https://frontend-education-management.vercel.app

 ## Features

 - User authentication (login/signup)
-- Dashboard with expense overview
+- Dashboard for students, teachers, and admins
-- Add, edit, and delete expenses
+- Manage courses, assignments, and grades
-- Categorize expenses
+- Track course progress
-- Visualize expenses with charts
+- Submit and grade assignments
-- CSV import/export functionality
+- Role-based access control (RBAC)
 - Responsive design for mobile and desktop

 ## Technologies Used